Antonela10/commerce/README.md

 ## Commerce project description:

 This project started as a part of CS50's Web Programming with Python and JavaScript and their problem set task.
+It was written by using Python, Django, JavaScript, HTML, while Bootstrap and CSS were used for styling.
 It is an eBay-like e-commerce auction site where users can post auction listings, place bids on listings, comment on those listings, and add listings to their “watchlist”.

+## Active Listings page before logging in

 Before users create their profiles and log in, they can see all the *Active Listings* as well as product *Categories*.
 In addition to that, on the *navbar* they have links where they can *Register* their profile if they don't have it and a link to *Log In* if they are not logged.